kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 ESP32 based voice chat dialog device, successor of the earlier project KALO-ESP32-Voice-_ChatGPT_.
 With latest August 2025 update the ESP32 device allows to create _multiple custom chatbots/FRIENDS (similar to Open AI's Custom GPT's or Google's Gems)_.
 Just call any FRIEND by name, the device will activate the AI personality (custom system prompt) and answer with friend’s assigned voice.

-User can ask questions and following conversation via microphone _(pressing a button or touch pin as long speaking)_.
+User can ask questions and following conversation via microphone _(pressing a button or touch pin as long speaking, no length limit, dynamic duration)_.
 Code supports ongoing dialog sessions, keeping & sending the complete chat history.
 'Chat Completions' workflow allows 'human-like' ongoing dialogs, supporting chat history & follow up questions.
-Example: Q1: _"who was Albert Einstein?"_ - and later (after OpenAI response) - Q2: _"was he also a musician and _did he_ have kids?"_.
+Example: Q1: _"who was Albert Einstein?"_ - and later (after LLM response) - Q2: _"was he also a musician and _did he_ have kids?"_.

-**New since August 2025**: supporting _1-N chatbots/FRIENDS_ with user defined personality (System Prompts), TTS voice parameter allow to assign _different voices_ to each friend.
+**New since August 2025**: supporting _1-N chatbots/FRIENDS_ with user defined personality (System Prompts), custom defined TTS voice parameter allow to assign _different voices_ to each friend.
 The LLM AI response latency significantly improved (about _2x faster than before)_, using _GroqCloud_ API services.
 Groq sever API also allow to use LLM models from different sources (e.g. Meta, DeepSeek, Open AI).
-Github code should support all models.
 Project name changed from KALO-ESP32-Voice-**ChatGPT** (supporting Open AI only) to KALO-ESP32-Voice-**AI_Friends** (multiple models, multiple custom chatbots).

-Included chatbot friends can be used as template for your custom chatbots, coded examples: _ONYX_ (role of a 'good old friend'), _FRED_ (a constantly annoyed guy), _GlaDOS_ (the aggressive egocentric bot), or _VEGGI_ (best friend of vegan and healthy food).
+The included chatbot friends serve as template for your own custom chatbots, coded examples: _ONYX_ (role of a 'good old friend'), _FRED_ (a constantly annoyed guy), _GlaDOS_ (the aggressive egocentric bot), or _VEGGI_ (best friend of vegan and healthy food).
 You could start a virtual conversation e.g. with a human warm up question: _"Hi my friend, tell me, how was your week, any exiting stories?"_. or waking up another friend with a statement like _"Hi FRED, are you online?"_

 **Since June 2025**: Live Information requests _(Real-time web searches)_ supported.
 User defined key word (e.g. _GOOGLE_) toggles LLM to web search models as part of the memorized chat dialog.
 Example: _"will it rain in my region tomorrow?, please ask Google! "_, or _"Please check with GOOGLE, what are the latest projections for the elections tomorrow?"_.
 Mixed model usage of both models supported, allowing follow up requests (e.g. _"Please summarize the search in few sentences, skip any boring details!"_) also to previous web searches.
 Key word GOOGLE works with all AI chatbots/FRIENDS.